Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Reasoning Safety: Taxonomy Prevalence

 \textbf{Definition 1 (Reasoning Chain).} Let a reasoning chain $\mathcal{C} = \langle s_1, s_2, \ldots, s_n, a \rangle$ denote a sequence of intermediate reasoning steps $s_i$ generated by a language model in response to an input query $q$, terminating in a final answer $a$.
 Each step $s_i$ is a natural-language inference unit that builds upon prior steps to advance toward the conclusion.

-\textbf{Definition 2 (Safe Reasoning Chain).} A reasoning chain $\mathcal{C}$ is \emph{safe} with respect to query $q$ if and only if it satisfies the following three properties:

-\begin{itemize} \item \textbf{Logical Consistency.} Every step $s_i$ must be logically coherent with both the problem conditions stated in $q$ and all prior steps $s_1, \ldots, s_{i-1}$.
+\textbf{Definition 2 (Safe Reasoning Chain).} A reasoning chain $\mathcal{C}$ is \emph{safe} with respect to query $q$ if and only if it satisfies the following three properties: \begin{itemize}[leftmargin=*] \item \textbf{P1: Logical Consistency.} Every step $s_i$ must be logically coherent with both the problem conditions stated in $q$ and all prior steps $s_1, \ldots, s_{i-1}$.
 No step may introduce a contradiction, unsupported inference, or invalid logical transition.

-\item \textbf{Computational Efficiency.} The length $n$ of the reasoning chain must remain within a bound commensurate with the complexity of $q$.
+\item \textbf{P2: Computational Efficiency.} The length $n$ of the reasoning chain must remain within a bound commensurate with the complexity of $q$.
 Specifically, $\mathcal{C}$ must not contain redundant, repetitive, or purposeless steps that inflate token consumption without advancing the reasoning toward a conclusion.

-\item \textbf{Manipulation Resistance.} The reasoning trajectory must reflect the model's faithful inference over $q$ and must not be deflected by adversarially injected content---whether embedded in the input, retrieved context, or intermediate steps---that redirects the reasoning toward an attacker-controlled outcome. \end{itemize}
+\item \textbf{P3: Manipulation Resistance.} The reasoning trajectory must reflect the model's faithful inference over $q$ and must not be deflected by adversarially injected content--whether embedded in the input, retrieved context, or intermediate steps--that redirects the reasoning toward an attacker-controlled outcome.
+The reasoning trajectory must not be deflected by adversarially injected content that redirects the reasoning toward an attacker-controlled outcome, regardless of whether such content is embedded in the input, retrieved context, or intermediate steps. \end{itemize}

 \textbf{Reasoning Safety vs.\ Content Safety.} Content safety concerns \emph{what} a model says; reasoning safety concerns \emph{how} a model thinks.
-A model may produce a response that appears benign at the output level while its underlying reasoning chain is corrupted by injected fallacies, truncated prematurely, or mired in an infinite loop---none of which content-safety tools can detect.
+A model may produce a response that appears benign at the output level while its underlying reasoning chain is corrupted by injected fallacies, truncated prematurely, or mired in an infinite loop--none of which content-safety tools can detect.
 Conversely, a reasoning chain may be logically sound yet yield harmful content, which falls outside the scope of reasoning safety.
 The two dimensions are thus orthogonal and both necessary for comprehensive LLM safety.

 We define \emph{reasoning safety} as the property that all reasoning chains generated by a model satisfy \textbf{P1}--\textbf{P3} above.
 Violations of these properties constitute \emph{reasoning vulnerabilities}, which may arise either from the model's intrinsic failure modes or from adversarial manipulation of the reasoning process.